Quantum Integrability and Generalised Quantum Schubert Calculus: Yang-Baxter Algebras

 \subsection{Monodromy matrices}

-We will now consider products of the $L$ and $L^{\prime }$-operators where the number of factors is linked to the dimension of the ambient space $N=n+k$ of $\limfunc{Gr}_{n,N},$ the dimension $n$ of the hyperplanes and their co-dimension $k$.
+We will now consider square lattices $\mathbb{L}_r$ where the number $N$ of columns is linked to the dimension of the ambient space $N=n+k$ of $\limfunc{Gr}_{n,N},$ and the number of rows $r$ to the dimension $n$ of the hyperplanes or their co-dimension $k$.
 Namely, we consider the so-called \emph{auxiliary spaces }